 The anti-inflammatory effects of Omega-3 can help reduce chronic inflammation of the tendons and joints, which can cause detrimental effects to your mobility and overall quality of life.
 In a randomized, double blind placebo-controlled trial by the Journal of the American College of Nutrition, 90 patients were recruited with rheumatoid and or osteoarthritis to evaluate the effectiveness of krill oil on arthritic symptoms.
 The results were astounding.
 After seven days of treatment with a dose of 300mg of administered krill oil, patients reported reduced pain scores by 28.9%, reduced stiffness by 20.3%, and reduced functional impairment by 22.8% [R].

 Studies have proven that krill oil helps reduce joint pain and arthritic symptoms by directly reducing the amount of C-reactive protein in the blood; a protein made by the liver in response to inflammation.
-Therefore, if you’re experiencing post workout joint pain, or exhibit mild arthritic symptoms due to aging, krill oil supplements can promote joint recovery by potentially reducing pain and joint discomfort [R].
+Therefore, krill oil is one of the best joint supplements for athletes.
+If you’re experiencing post-workout joint pain, or exhibit mild arthritic symptoms due to aging, krill oil supplements can promote joint recovery by potentially reducing pain and joint discomfort [R].

 RECOMMENDED PRODUCT: Krill Oil Supplements